 Timeline of Events

-Steps to Owning a Cambria, IL Home with a VA Loan
+Steps to Owning a Pueblo, CO Home with a VA Loan

-It’s important to pre-qualify because it helps you know how much of a home you can afford.
+STEP 1: Pre-Qualify It’s important to pre-qualify because it helps you know how much of a home you can afford.
 This is a step that no borrower should skip.
 It can help you narrow down your search for a home by eliminating the homes you can’t afford, saving you both time and money.
-Our Cambria, Illinois VA mortgage team can help you prequalify.
+Our Pueblo, Colorado VA mortgage team can help you prequalify.
 We will ask you questions about your credit history and income and can even run a quick credit check (with your permission).
-We will also help you get together the documents that show that you qualify for a VA loan in Cambria, IL.
+We will also help you get together the documents that show that you qualify for a VA loan in Pueblo, CO.
 Pre-qualifying doesn’t guarantee approval, but it gives you a good idea of what you can borrow if you are approved.
 It can also help you identify potential problems with your application and reduce unpleasant surprises.

 - Bank/investment statements